naqvijafar91/go-workshops/docs/05-http.md

 }
 ```

 When you now run this, you will see no real change to the way our system works.
-It will still start up on the same port and return the same results depending on what endpoints you hit.
+It will still startup on the same port and return the same results depending on what endpoints you hit.

 The only real difference is that we now have a gorilla/mux router which will allow us to easily do things such as retrieve path and query parameters later on in this tutorial.